CopernicaMarketingSoftware/Documentation/Mailerq/4.0/smarthost.md

 You can instruct MailerQ to use a "smart host".
-When you enable this feature, MailerQ does not send the messages directly to the final recipient, but to an alternative mailserver instead - the so-called smarthost.
+When you enable this feature, MailerQ does not send the messages directly to the final recipient, but to an alternative mailserver instead: the smarthost.

 This feature could for example be useful if you use MailerQ for sending mails from your own server to the internet, but you want to use an external